ministryofjustice/check-financial-eligibility/README.md

 In each case, the workflow takes each of the assessments in turn, calls a collator to look at all the sub-records under the summary and come up with a total figure in the case of capital, or a monthly equivalent figure in the case of gross or disposable  income, and these results are stored on the associated summary record.
 After collation, an assessor is called for each summary which stores the results (eligible, ineligible, contribution required) in each of the eligibility records (one for each proceeding type).
 Finally, the main assessor is called to work out the overall result for each proceeding type taking into account the results from the capital, gross income and disposable income assessments.
 The assessments controller then calls the main decorator to format the output in the required structure to send back to the client.

-## Generation of API documentation
+## Generation of API documentation using APIPIE
 The documentation is automatically generated when tests are run with an environment variable set.

 ```shell